St Thomas' Church, Lydiate

 St Thomas' Church is in Church Lane, Lydiate, Sefton, Merseyside, England.
-It is an active Anglican parish church in the deanery of Ormskirk, the archdeaconry of Warrington, and the diocese of Liverpool.
+It is an active Anglican parish church in the deanery of Ormskirk, the archdeaconry of Wigan and West Lancashire, and the diocese of Liverpool.
 Its benefice has been combined with that of St Cuthbert, Halsall.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.